Severe storms batter the Midwest, including reported tornadoes that shredded a FedEx facility

 Areas in Oklahoma, including Sulphur and Holdenville, are still recovering from a tornado that killed four and left thousands without power late last month.

 Murphy reported from Oklahoma City.
-Associated Press journalists around the country contributed to this report, including Rio Yamat, Heather Hollingsworth, Colleen Slevin, Jim Salter, Kathy McCormack, Sarah Brumfield and Beatrice Dupuy.
+Associated Press journalists around the country contributed to this report, including Rio Yamat, Heather Hollingsworth, Colleen Slevin, Jim Salter, Kathy McCormack, Sarah Brumfield, Beatrice Dupuy and Alexa St. John.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.